 Advanced French Language and Composition is a course designed for highly-motivated fifth-year students who desire to gain proficiency in speaking, reading, writing and listening in French.
-This course will help students enhance their interpersonal, interpretive and presentational communication skills.
-Students will expand their comprehension and appreciation of the French speaking world and its different forms of media, customs and traditions, and values and beliefs.
+This class is the companion course to the AP French Language and Culture course offered during the spring semester.
+This semester, students will enhance their interpersonal, interpretive and presentational communication skills.
+Students will expand their comprehension and appreciation of the French-speaking world and its different forms of media, customs and traditions, and values and beliefs.
 Students will also read and study the novel "Le Petit Prince" by Antoine de Saint-Exupéry and will need their own personal copy in French.

 My preferred method of correspondence is by e-mail, and I will try to return all e-mails and phone calls within 24-48 hours, if possible.

 Supplies and materials